tuoping/TS-GEN/README.md

 Error against reference by `scripts/calculate_err.ipynb`, where we use [MACE-OFF](https://github.com/ACEsuit/mace-off) model to evaluate the energies of the generated and reference configurations.

+## *To be Noted*

+- Periodic boundary condition need to be specifically turned on by `--pbc`.
+- When "--pbc" is enforced, the condition embedding for '--tps_condition' or '--sim_condition' is also read periodically, and the node features instead of the raw coordinates are embedded as input conditions.

 ## License

 MIT.
 Additional licenses may apply for third-party source code noted in file headers.